liflab/beepbeep-3-book/pre-markdown/dsl/README.md

 The leaves of this tree are literals; all the other nodes correspond to non-terminal symbols.
 Intuitively, a node represents the application of a rule, and the children of that node are the symbols in the specific case of the rule that was applied.
 For example, the root of the tree corresponds to the start symbol `<exp>`; this symbol is transformed into `<add>` by applying the first case of rule 1.
 The symbol `add`, in turn, is transformed into the expression `<num> + ( <exp> )` by applying the second case of rule 2 --and so on.

+## Using the parse tree {#objectbuilder}

 As we can see, the process of parsing transforms an arbitrary character string into a structured tree.
 Using this tree to construct an object is much easier than trying to process a character string directly: one simply needs to traverse the parse tree, and to build the parts of the object piece by piece.
 This is done using an object called the  <!--\index{GrammarObjectBuilder@\texttt{GrammarObjectBuilder}} \texttt{GrammarObjectBuilder}-->`GrammarObjectBuilder`<!--/i-->.

-To illustrate the principle, consider this simple grammar to represent arithmetic expressions in "forward" Polish notation, such as this:
+To illustrate the principle, consider this simple grammar to represent arithmetic expressions in <!--\index{Polish notation} Polish notation-->Polish notation<!--/i-->, such as this:

     <exp> := <add> | <sbt> | <num>;
     <add> := + <exp> <exp>;